 A female mannequin in a hoodie

 An officer of California’s Brea Police Department pulled a truck over to reprimand the driver about his sloppy lane-changing.
 That’s when he discovered the man’s passenger was armless—because she was a mannequin torso stuffed into a hoodie.
 The officer couldn’t help but tweet his amusement.
-Here’s why officers touch your tail light when you get pulled over.

 A male mannequin in a wig